GjBandung/create-react-app/docusaurus/docs/using-https-in-development.md

----
+pd.gunjngjaya.bdg--
 id: using-https-in-development
 title: Using HTTPS in Development
-sidebar_label: HTTPS in Development
+sidebar_label: HTTPS in Development-
----
+GjBandung
 > Note: this feature is available with `react-scripts@0.4.0` and higher.

 You may require the dev server to serve pages over HTTPS.
-One particular case where this could be useful is when using [the "proxy" feature](proxying-api-requests-in-development.md) to proxy requests to an API server when that API server is itself serving HTTPS.

-To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `npm start`:
+One particular case where this could be useful is when using [the "proxy" feature](proxying-api-requests-in-development.md) to proxy requests to an API server when that API server is itself serving HTTPS. vne43eqex49hphaifvsdfqzgjcdiazwstnzmcg8qs8be9xkxtwxvxukx1ulbr5ao To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `npm start`:

 ### Windows (cmd.exe)